dominictarr/forkdb/readme.markdown

 * `opts.store` - content-addressable [abstract-blob-store](https://npmjs.org/package/abstract-blob-store) to use instead of
 [content-addressable-blob-store](https://npmjs.org/package/content-addressable-blob-store)

+To run both the command-line tool and the api over the same data simultaneously, use [level-party](https://npmjs.org/package/level-party) to create the `db`.

 ## var w = fdb.createWriteStream(meta, cb)

 Save the data written to the writable stream `w` into blob storage at